ManuelElizaldi/SisyphusCorner/Writing/Masters/Prompt 1 - New.md

 ---

-My application would be incomplete without understanding that my commitment to informatics was formed through direct experience of the health disparities that affect underserved regions.
-I volunteered at the Red Cross in Mexico and decided to study Medicine, but after a semester I realized this was not my vocation.
-I then transferred to economics realizing that I could help people more effectively through the power of information than clinical practice.
+This application would be incomplete without understanding that my commitment to informatics was formed through my direct experiences with health disparities in underserved regions.
+I volunteered at the Red Cross in Mexico and decided to study Medicine, but after a semester, I realized this was not my vocation.
+After transferring to economics, I discovered I could help people more effectively through the power of information than clinical practice.

 My unique potential to succeed in the MSIS program is defined by technical resilience and cultural fluency.
 After facing two layoffs, one during Covid, I took this as an opportunity to join a coding bootcamp at University of Texas.
-Then during the tech downturn in 2023, I did not wait for a new opportunity, I launched an ethically sourced coffee company, where I architected the digital infrastructure.
+Then during the tech downturn in 2023, I did not wait for a new opportunity.
+I launched a company that sells ethically sourced coffee, where I architected the digital infrastructure.

+My cultural fluency comes from growing up along the Texas-Mexico border, giving me the firsthand knowledge  required to address health disparities in underserved communities.
+Viewing data not as abstract numbers, but as a key to improving lives, I use code as a direct instrument of care.
+At my current job, I design data pipelines not just to track metrics, but to ensure patients receive proper care.
+Continuing my original goal to care for the vulnerable.

 I believe these experiences give me the self directed learning style necessary to navigate the iSchool’s flexible, interdisciplinary curriculum.

-Equipped with the cultural fluency to understand the patients we serve, I design data pipelines not just to track metrics, but to ensure patients receive proper care.
-Viewing data not as abstract numbers, but as the key to improve lives, I use code as a direct instrument of care.
-My purpose to help others was solidified through my experience volunteering in the Red Cross.

-This experience, coupled with growing up along the Texas-Mexico border, equips me with the cultural understanding required to address health disparities in underserved Latino communities.
-Currently, I design data pipelines not just to track metrics, but to ensure patients receive yearly wellness visits—a clear continuation of my original mission to care for the vulnerable.

 I am eager to join the iSchool community, transforming my technical skills into tools that ensure no patient is left behind by the digital revolution.

-I will contribute to the university community by leveraging my skill set for the benefit of my peers.
-As an active technical blogger, I plan to organize workshops with the **Student Association of the School of Information (SASI)**, focusing on practical data engineering and job market resilience.
-I am eager to join a community dedicated to developing human-centered technology that actively serves and uplifts society.

 #### Draft